-Despite accruals adding another layer of accounting information to existing information, it changes the way accountants do their recording.
+In addition to accruals adding another layer of accounting information to existing information, they change the way accountants do their recording.
 In fact, accrual helps in demystifying accounting ambiguity relating to revenues and liabilities.
-As a result, businesses can anticipate revenues while keeping a future liability in check.
+As a result, businesses can often better anticipate revenues while keeping future liabilities in check.

 To record accruals, the accountant must use an accounting formula known as the accrual method.
-The accrual method enables the accountant to enter, adjust, and track as-yet unrecorded earned revenues and incurred expenses.
-Therefore, for the records to be usable in the financial statement reports, the accountant must adjust journal entries systematically and accurately, and they must be verifiable.
+The accrual method enables the accountant to enter, adjust, and track “as yet unrecorded” earned revenues and incurred expenses.
+For the records to be usable in the financial statement reports, the accountant must adjust journal entries systematically and accurately, and they must be verifiable.

 Such meticulous accountability means that the recording procedure must adhere to accounting’s double entry principle.
-That is, a record of the accrued liability account must appear on the balance sheet.
-Also, a record of the accrued assets account must be evident on the balance sheet and income statement.
+That is, a record of an accrued liability must appear on the balance sheet.
+Also, a record of the accrued assets must be evident on the balance sheet and income statement.

 The Relationship between Accrual Accounting and Cash Accounting

 Even though both accrual accounting and cash accounting methods serve as a yardstick of performance and the economic position of a company in a given fiscal year, financial transactions in accrual accounting are reported as they happen – both debits and credits.
-However, the recording of transactions in cash accounting occurs only on cash transactions, which means a company records its transactions only when goods are received or paid for in cash.
+However, the recording of transactions in cash accounting occurs at the time of cash transactions.

 FASB and IFRS Example